mkobayashime/twins-enhanced/README.md

 ### Step 2

-Go to [Greasy Fork](https://greasyfork.org/en/scripts/403915-twins-enhanced).
-Click the green install button on the page, and your user script manager will ask you to confirm the install.
+Access [the userscript file](https://github.com/mkobayashime/twins-enhanced/raw/master/index.user.js) and the userscript manager (installed in the previous step) will guide you to the installation page automatically.

 ## License